cta-observatory/ctapipe_io_magic/README.md

 -   v0.5.0: release compatible with ctapipe 0.17.
 Also, the equivalent focal length is set to the correct value used in MAGIC simulations (i.e. 16.97 meters)
 -   v0.5.1: release compatible with ctapipe 0.19
+-   v0.5.2: introduce capbility of reading data taken with the Hardware Stereo Trigger (HaST) between MAGIC and LST-1.
+Also, fixed bug when getting the time difference between events for mono data